ronkesm/generate_gnomAD_bed/README.md

 chr1    12224   12225   C       T       0.000443262
 ```

 6. Run `FilterVCF_Gnomad_PASS_debug.sh` providing a directory with VCFs, an AF threshold [OR] Bed file with SNP variants in the same format as `CombinedExomeGenomeGnomadV4.1.Filter.bed`.
 The last argument `(yes/no)` determines whether the new .bed file with your chosen AF threshold is removed after execution or not (so you can re-run the script without generating a new bed file).
 In your directory with VCFs, you should now have `[filename].filtered.vcf.gz` files.
+Script runtime is usually between 2-5 minutes per VCF, depending on the number of variants in both the VCF and the filter.

 **Disclaimers**:
 1. The script `FilterVCF_Gnomad_PASS_debug.sh` uses different amounts of ram depending on the chosen AF filter (0.00001 > 0.01).
 I have found that 128 GB is sufficient for any filter.